sonocotta/esp32-audio-dock/firmware/esp32-i2s-esp8266audio/README.md

 Library has plenty of examples on it's own, I selected self contained example, that plays test audio from flash storage

-To make it work you need to flash SPIFFS image by using `Upload Filesystem Image` task.
+To make it work you need to flash LittleFS image by using `Upload Filesystem Image` task.
 It will automatically pick up all files from `data` folder.

 After applying power audio starts automatically.